 JavaScript code examples in Zaps

-This page provides some examples for using JavaScript code steps.
+This page provides examples for using JavaScript code steps.
 Every example depends on specific inputData, which is provided under the "Input Data" field when setting up your Zap.
-This example screenshot shows three demonstration inputs you can use in your code like this: inputData.body, inputData.receivedDate, and inputData.subject.
-Be sure you read the code examples and provide the right inputs otherwise nothing will work as expected!

 miscEye icon Note

 JavaScript is an advanced programming language.
-If you're not familiar with using JavaScript, it's recommended to ask a developer for help.
+If you're not familiar with JavaScript, ask a developer for help.

 Each of the four examples below expects a name in the "Input Data" field.